Opening the Muktamar, Jokowi appreciates Muhammadiyah's role in handling the pandemic - ExBulletin

 “Our success in fighting the pandemic has become an important foundation for national economic recovery,” he added.

-Also present at the opening of the Muktamar Muhammadiyah were the Chairman of the MPR, the Chairman of the DPR, the Minister of Religion Yaqut Cholil Qaumas and a number of ministers from the Advanced Cabinet of Indonesia, as well as leaders of other high institutions .
+Also present at the opening of the Muktamar Muhammadiyah were the President of the MPR, the President of the DPR, the Minister of Religion Yaqut Cholil Qoumas and a number of ministers from the Onward Indonesia cabinet, as well as leaders of other high institutions.

 While PP General Chairman Muhammadiyah Haedar Nashir thanked President Jokowi for attending the opening ceremony of the 48th Muktamar Muhammadiyah and Aisyiyah at Manahan Stadium amid his busy schedule.